liudan111/PLM-interact/PLM-interact/script/README.md

 ## Inference:
 ### Required Input (--test_filepath): A CSV file with the following two columns:
-    query: The sequence of the first protein.
+    query: The sequence of protein 1.
-    text: The sequence of the second protein.
+    text: The sequence of protein 2.

 ## Training & Evaluation:
 ### Required Input (--train_filepath,--dev_filepath, --test_filepath): A CSV file with the following three columns:
-    query: The sequence of the first protein.
+    query: The sequence of protein 1.
-    text: The sequence of the second protein.
+    text: The sequence of protein 2.
     label: The ground truth label, where 1 indicates a positive interaction and 0 indicates a negative one.

 ## Key Parameter description (Configuring Parameters for Your Task)